 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

-Financial assistance will be offered to students in the form of teaching and research assistantships.
-For new students, financial support will be offered at the time of acceptance.
+Financial assistance will be offered to all students at the time of acceptance, if applicable.
 For more information, please visit our finance page: www.physics.mcgill.ca/grads/finance.html.

 The items and clarifications below are additional requirements set by this department:

 - 2 Letters of Reference